-This means identifying and tracking the key metrics that most affect a mobile app’s performance.
+If you’ve looked at your app’s backend data you might feel lost as to what’s actually important.
 Having the right tools is critical to staying on top of the data so that you can create, revise, or – in some cases – abandon features and marketing efforts as needed.

 The most important app metrics – or Key Performance Indicators (KPIs) – to track can be categorized based on which part of the user journey you are evaluating.
-In this post, we identify the top 12 app marketing KPIs to track, broken down by 3 key areas of every app: Marketing, Product, and Business.
+In this post, we identify the top 12 app marketing KPIs to track, broken down by 3 key areas of every app: User Acquisition, User Engagement and Business Growth.

 CPI tells you how much it costs to acquire a new user from a paid ad.
 It’s calculated by dividing your ad spend over a specific period of time by the number of new installs made during that same time.
 CPI, for mobile apps, is often one of the only metrics that people pay attention to when they start running their campaigns.

 It is a big misconception that the lower the CPI the better your paid user acquisition strategy is.
 Oftentimes, especially on Android global campaigns, you will be able to get very low CPI but these users coming in will barely convert to paying users or really engage with your app long term.

 At App Guardians, we promote a targeted approach using trusted ad networks — like Facebook Ads and Apple Search Ads — to capture users who are more intent on making purchases and/or staying in your app long term.
 This can lead to a higher CPI, but we use the return on ad spend (ROAS) and the lifetime of the user (LTV) to evaluate if that CPI is worth it.

 The benchmarks for CPI vary significantly depending on the type of app, industry, country, and ad platform.
 If you are wondering what your paid UA strategy should look like, feel free to reach out to our team.